abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 }
 ```

 You can inject the `IAbpHostEnvironement` into your service and get the current environment by using its `EnvironmentName` property.
-Also, you can check the current environment by using its extension methods such as `IsDevelopment()`.
+You can also check the current environment by using its extension methods such as `IsDevelopment()`.

 > Check the [ABP Application Startup](https://docs.abp.io/en/abp/7.1/Application-Startup) documentation for more information.